JackJ30/jackjamison.net/zola-static/content/blog/emacs-garbage-collection.md

 I have been using this for a few months and it's worked perfectly.
 I've tried my best to notice the garbage collections, I haven't been able to.

 > There is a package for this, called [the Garbage Collector Magic Hack](https://github.com/emacsmirror/gcmh).
 Personally I prefer a lower idle time than its default, and I like keeping it in my own config.

+# Update: IGC Branch
+After posting this article, [some users on reddit](https://www.reddit.com/r/emacs/comments/1km1by3/comment/ms750w3/) informed me that there is a [branch of emacs](https://git.savannah.gnu.org/cgit/emacs.git/tree/README-IGC?h=feature/igc#n1) in development which greatly improves the garbage collector efficiency.
+People are saying that it has completely eliminated their stutters.
+I recommend trying it out.